TV Geminorum

 TV Geminorum (TV Gem / HD 42475 / HR 2190) is a variable red supergiant in the constellation Gemini.
-Its visual magnitude varies from 6.3 to 7.5.
+Its visual magnitude varies from 6.3 to 7.5, making it very faintly visible to the naked eye of an observer with excellent observing conditions, when the star is near its peak brightness.

 Location

 TV Gem is less than a degree SW of η Geminorum.
 It is a member of the Gemini OB1 stellar association at around 4,500 light years from Earth.

 Variability

 TV Geminorum is classified as a semi-regular variable star, meaning that its brightness changes are not predictable, but do show some periodicity.
 The General Catalogue of Variable Stars does not list a period, but the International Variable Star Index gives an uncertain period of 229 days.
 A detailed study of TV Gem between 1997 and 2014 detects periods of 411 days and 3,137 days.